spcourse/python/en/loops/for/contents.md

          for x in range (1, 100, 10):

     Please try this yourself to make sure you understand what values `x` takes in this program.

+-   You can also loop backwards by defining the range the other way around and provide a negative stepsize:

+        for i in range(10, 0, -1):
+            print(i)

+    This prints:

+        10
+        9
+        8
+        7
+        6
+        5
+        4
+        3
+        2
+        1